This basket, called an “Ayu Basket,” is made from green bamboo and Tsudura-fuji vines.

 Please note: This item ships from Japan.
 As the buyer, you are responsible for any import duties, customs fees, or local taxes that may be charged in your country.
 These costs are not included in the item price or shipping cost.
 Please check with your local customs authority if you are unsure about any potential charges before placing your order.

-This basket, called an “Ayu Basket,” is made from green bamboo and Chinese moonseed vines.
+This basket, called an “Ayu Basket,” is made from green bamboo and Tsudura-fuji vines.

 Green bamboo refers to Madake bamboo freshly cut while still retaining its natural green color.